 Muhammad Ali used to say that fights were “won or lost on the road.”

-Unfortunately, programming roadwork for boxing isn't as easy as lacing up your shoes and running until you're tired.
-Done right, roadwork can take your recovery, punch output, and mental toughness to the next level, but poor programming can lead to mental burnout and injury; too much intensity sucks you into a Black Hole plateau.
+Unfortunately, programming roadwork for boxing isn’t as easy as lacing up your shoes and running until you’re tired.
+Too much volume can lead to mental burnout and injury; too much intensity sucks you into a Black Hole plateau.

 The Debate on Roadwork for Boxing: New-School vs. Old-School

-There are two dominant approaches to programming roadwork for boxing: new-school (anaerobic) and old-school (aerobic).
+There are two dominant approaches to programming roadwork for boxing: new-school (anaerobic/HIIT) and old-school (aerobic/LISS).

 With sports science flourishing in other fields, boxing was deemed due for an upgrade.